anviljs/anvil.js/README.md

     anvil --html integration

-Would create an integration.html file with script tags for all files found in lib and ext named integration.html
+Would create an integration.html file with script tags for all files found in lib and ext named integration.html.
+You need to provide the full path to the file you want it to create (minus the .html extension) and the path must already exist.

 ## Too chatty?